tikv/website/content/docs/dev/concepts/explore-tikv-features/backup-restore.md

 - It is recommended that you execute multiple backup operations serially.
 Running different backup operations in parallel reduces backup performance and also affects the online application.
 - It is recommended that you execute multiple restoration operations serially.
 Running different restoration operations in parallel increases Region conflicts and also reduces restoration performance.
 - `TiKV-BR` supports checksum between `TiKV` cluster and backup files after backup or restoration with the config `--checksum=true`.
 Note that, if checksum is enabled, please make sure no data is changed or `TTL` expired in `TiKV` cluster during backup or restoration.
-- TiKV-BR supports [`api-version`] conversion from V1 to V2 with config `--dst-api-version=V2`.
-Then restore the backup files to API V2 `TiKV` cluster.
-This is mainly used to upgrade from API V1 cluster to API V2 cluster.
+- TiKV-BR supports [api-version] conversion from V1 to V2 with config `--dst-api-version=V2`.
+Then restore the backup files to API v2 `TiKV` cluster.
+This is mainly used to upgrade from API V1 cluster to API v2 cluster.

 ### TiKV-BR Command Line Description
 A tikv-br command consists of sub-commands, options, and parameters.